MogilenkoLabVUMC/RNAseq_pipelineDock_MECR_KayLee/README.md

 ```

 Once you run the command you end up in the interactive `bash` shell under the Docker container environment.
 Keep in mind that all the paths will be relative to the Docker virtual environment.

-After that I perform all my processing from the Docker container shell.
-Oftentimes, I start the tools and leave them work under the Docker environment.

 ## 3. Build the reference genome index